-Before selling to the Jamaican market through agents or distributors, it is advisable to carry out due diligence before entering into any commitment.
-Several large, established distribution companies in Jamaica import and distribute a range of products, utilizing their own vehicles.
-Smaller companies may be suitable as agents for some products.
+When selling to the Jamaican market, it is useful to do research on the proposed agents(s) or distributor(s) to make sure that they are compatible with the product being sold.
+There are several large, established distribution companies in Jamaica which import and distribute a range of products.
+These companies typically own vehicles or have salesmen on contract with appropriate vehicles.
+There are also smaller companies, which may be suitable for some products.
 Demand and markups for products vary.
-Some companies specialize in high volume and low markups while others only distribute goods that ensure a high markup.
-Due to Jamaica's proximity and strong cultural affinity to North America, successful business strategies in North America are generally successful in Jamaica.
+Some companies specialize in high volume and fairly low markups while others will only distribute goods that ensure a fairly high markup.
+Because of proximity to and the strong cultural influence of North America, strategies which prove successful in North America are generally successful in Jamaica.